Sunday, December 21, 2014

 Again we see the focus of the discussion continues on how to best determine the

 specific name of the “Antichrist.”
-After Irenaeus decides he has a reasonable way to determine the name (i.e. by applying the alphabetical equivalent of the number 666), he checks himself and says, there is no reason to take the chance of trying to determine the name of the Antichrist in this manner.
-We could have simply asked John since it wasn't that long ago that he was with us.
+After Irenaeus decides he has a reasonable way to determine the name (i.e. by applying the alphabetical equivalent of the number 666), he stops himself.
+He concludes there is no reason to take the chance of trying to determine the name of the Antichrist in this manner.
+He argues we could have simply asked John since it wasn't that long ago that he was with us.
 (It is accepted by both sides of this discussion that John lived up until this time).
 Irenaeus's point is if knowing the name was that important, we could have asked John and he could have told us himself.

 Irenaeus concludes since the specific name was not given by John, it wasn't worth speculating about.
 He reasons that just as John confirmed that the number 666 was in the original text we could have known with equal certainty the name of the Antichrist if John wanted us to, so there’s no point in guessing i.e. it’s apparently not that critical to know or John would have told us.